Discourse analysis: Perspectives

 Although these approaches emphasize different aspects of language use, they all view language as social interaction and are concerned with the social contexts in which discourse is embedded.

 Often a distinction is made between 'local' structures of discourse (such as relations among sentences, propositions, and turns) and 'global' structures, such as overall topics and the schematic organization of discourses and conversations.
 For instance, many types of discourse begin with some kind of global 'summary', in titles, headlines, leads, abstracts, and so on.

-A problem for the discourse analyst is to decide when a particular feature is relevant to the specification required.
-A question many linguists ask is: "Are there general principles which will determine the relevance or nature of the specification?"
+Increasingly, more recent methodological frameworks in social sciences conceptualize discourse analysis not as a singular method, but as an umbrella term representing both an analytical framework and a flexible set of methods from discursive psychology to critical discourse analysis.
+The unifying goal across these perspectives is to empirically investigate how discourse—defined broadly as language in its social context—produces social configurations and contributes to the (re)production of social and political orders.
+This is typically achieved by identifying specific linguistic mechanisms and processes within the socio-political context where texts are produced and received.
+Consequently, discourse analysis is frequently combined with other approaches, such as content analysis or thematic analysis, to maximize its strength in providing in-depth and contextualized readings in multi-method qualitative text analysis research designs according to the framework developed by Alejandro and Zhao.